 Cash flow from operating activities is the principal source of cash used to fund our operating expenses, interest payments on debt, and maintenance capital expenditures.
-During 2003, our net cash flows provided by operating activities - continuing operations were \$73.9 million, reflecting primarily our income from continuing operations before non-cash depreciation, amortization, income tax and interest expenses of approximately \$30.0 million, as well as favorable changes in working capital of approximately \$43.9 million.
-The favorable changes in working capital primarily resulted from the Company collecting a \$10.0 million note receivable from Bass Pro during 2003, improved collection of trade receivables, the timing of payment of various liabilities, including accrued interest, taxes, salaries and benefits, and advertising expenses, and increased receipts of deposits on advance bookings of rooms and vacation properties.
+During 2003, our net cash flows provided by operating activities - continuing operations were \$63.9 million, reflecting primarily our income from continuing operations before non-cash depreciation, amortization, income tax and interest expenses of approximately \$30.0 million, as well as favorable changes in working capital of approximately \$33.9 million.
+The favorable changes in working capital primarily resulted from improved collection of trade receivables due to increased emphasis on timely collections, the timing of payment of various liabilities, including accrued interest, taxes, salaries and benefits, and advertising expenses, and an increase in deferred revenues due to increased receipts of deposits on advance bookings of rooms (primarily related to advance bookings at the recently constructed Gaylord Texan which opened in April 2004 and the timing of deposits received by the Gaylord Opryland hotel for large group meetings occurring in early 2004) and an increase in the volume of events occurring in early 2004 managed by our Corporate Magic business that require advance deposits.
 During 2002, our net cash flows provided by operating activities - continuing operations were \$83.8 million, reflecting primarily our income from continuing operations before non-cash depreciation, amortization, income tax and interest expenses.